 Federal Direct Graduate PLUS Loan

-This loan is available to degree or certification seeking students, enrolled half-time or more, who have exhausted their annual eligibility for the Unsubsidized Federal Direct Stafford Loan.
+This loan is available to degree-seeking students, enrolled half-time or more, who have exhausted their annual eligibility for the Federal Direct Unsubsidized Loan.
 A credit check is required and a FAFSA must be completed.
 Students may borrow up to the cost of attendance minus other aid received.
+Application can be made at Federal Student Aid.
 Repayment begins 60 days after the final disbursement of the loan, but may be deferred during continued half-time enrollment.
 Interest payments not made during periods of enrollment or deferment will be capitalized.